 Eviction and Unlawful Detainer

 Eviction is a legal process by which a landlord may terminate a tenant's right to remain on the rental property.
-Ultimately, the renter may be forcibly removed from the property by the sheriff or other law enforcement officials.
+Ultimately, the tenant may be forcibly removed from the property by the sheriff or other law enforcement officials.
 However, doing so requires a formal court order.

-A tenant can be evicted for many reasons, but typically evictions take place where the tenant is in violation of one or more provisions of the lease agreement.
+A tenant can be evicted for many reasons, typically evictions take place where the tenant is in violation of one or more provisions of the lease agreement.
 Valid reasons for eviction may include:

 - Failure to pay rent on time